colobot/colobot-lint/README.md

  $ make
 ```

 The binary should be created in `./bin/colobot-lint`.
-You can install it wherever you like.

 ### Compiling standalone